 At least in my experience of coaching, most runners fall in the middle.
 Many runners thrive off of moderate mileage: enough to boost their aerobic capacity and adapt their musculoskeletal systems to the demands of the marathon, but not so much that they are sacrificing sleep or other aspects of life.

 If you are looking to improve, consider slightly increasing your mileage (if life permits) from previous training cycles or spending more time close to your peak mileage.
 Mileage will build your aerobic capacity, improve your fatigue resistance, and increase your running economy – all of which influence marathon performance.
+(Learn more about how to determine how many miles you should run per week in this post!)

 It is also worth thinking about training volume in terms of time, not mileage.
 A 3:00-hour marathoner may run 7-8 miles during a one-hour easy run, while a 5:00-hour marathon may only run 5 miles in one hour.